2dv514/syllabus/lectures/lectures/02_configuration_tools/slides.md

 (Morris - chapter 2, Should be recap)

 --
-## Infrastructure tools requirements
+## Tools requirements

   - Programmable
     - GUI is nice but we want APIs (REST-APIs)
   - Scriptable & Powerful command-line tools
     * CLI that is easy to script
     * Take input from other tools (stdin, environment variables, command-line parameters)
     * Output should be able to be used by other tools
     * Like a Unix CLI
   - Support for unattended execution
     * No manual steps in the scripts, avoid ad Hoc solutions
     * Triggable scripts, notifications
       * testable, auto-scaling and recovery routines
   - Externalized configurations
     * Treated as software source code
-  * Transparently, consistently, accurate test instances
+    * Transparently, consistently, accurate test instances, version control
-  * version control

 ---
 ## How to configure our servers...